Email Queue Explained: Fix Delivery Delays In 2026

 Scheduling

 If you have predictable peaks (daily digests, weekly newsletters), schedule them so you do not collide with critical traffic.
+Our email sending calendar can help.

 Also keep compliance in mind.
 For bulk senders, Google’s requirements include “easy unsubscription,” and Google says unsubscribe requests should be processed within two days.
 That is not directly a queue metric, but it affects the downstream signals (complaints) that often lead to throttling and queue growth.
+Learn about list unsubscribe headers for better compliance.

 Troubleshooting Checklist For Stuck Queues And Email Delivery Delays